-A pub that was a favourite with jazz fans, which has stood empty for ten years, is set to be revived as a canalside bar and restaurant.
+A pub that was a favourite with jazz fans but has stood empty for 10 years is set to be revived as a canalside bar and restaurant.

 City planners have given an enthusiastic welcome to the plans.

-Now its owner Sherborne Wharf and the Canal and River Trust have teamed up to bring the historic pub and Grade II listed Roundhouse Building behind back into use.
+Now its owner Sherborne Wharf and the Canal and River Trust has teamed up to bring the historic pub and Grade II-listed Roundhouse Building behind back into use.

 As well as a bar, the plans include a chandlery, or boating shop, storage and workshops for canal users.

 Planning committee member Coun Peter Douglas Osborn (Cons, Weoley) said that the former venue had been forced to closed due to complaints from a minority of residents.

 "I am happy to see it coming back as a bar and restaurant after all these years."

 Coun Bob Beauchamp (Cons, Erdington) added: "This is one of the gems of this city and this is a marvellous scheme."